 Back at Kenley, “The Crest” a house in Golf Rd, on the north-western side of the airfield was being used by a detachment of Scots Guardsmen as their headquarters for airfield defence.
 They had a Lewis gun mounted on the roof, possibly manned by Lance Corporal Miller, who kept his gun in action as the Dornier approached.
 A well-timed bomb destroyed the house as the Dornier skimmed overhead.
 Second Lieutenant J. Hague was buried in the debris and injured, but managed to extricate himself and direct his men to safety under fire.
 Lance Corporal Gale managed to rescue another injured soldier, despite having sustained two broken ribs himself.
 Hague received the Military Cross, while Gale and Miller were awarded the Military Medal.

-Meanwhile Aircraftman D. Roberts was waiting with his Parachute and Cable launcher, along the northern boundary of the airfield.
-As the leader of a section of three Dorniers came into range, he fired the weapon, sending nine rockets skyward trailing their deadly steel cables at intervals of 10-15 metres.
-The pilots of the Dorniers had never seen anything like this before – Wilhelm Raab tried to bank between the rockets launched by AC2 Knowles, causing the cable to slide off his wing, and thus avoided being brought down by it.
+Meanwhile Aircraftman D. Roberts and AC2 Knowles were waiting with their Parachute and Cable launchers, along the northern boundary of the airfield.
+As the leader of a section of three Dorniers came into range, Roberts and Knowles fired their weapons, each sending nine rockets skyward trailing their deadly steel cables at intervals of 10-15 metres.
+The pilots of the Dorniers had never seen anything like this before – Wilhelm Raab tried to bank between the rockets fired by Knowles, causing the cable to slide off his wing, and thus avoided being brought down by it.
 Petersen wasn’t so lucky, the Dornier, already aflame, was caught squarely by the parachute and cable trap and plummeted into ‘Sunnycroft’ a cottage on Golf Rd, killing all on board.
 AC Roberts was awarded the Military Medal for his actions and went on to achieve high rank in the RAF regiment.